 29840 OR-140, Klamath Falls, Or.

 If you love the coast, then head to Warrenton, Oregon and prepare for a family adventure of a lifetime with High Life Adventures.
 At this zip park, kids weighing in at 60 pounds can zip alone along the eight-line course —but even your littler ones can get in on the fun by tandem zipping with their grown-up.
 With the highest point reaching 75 feet, it's a little less intense than some of the other lines around.

 Traversing around and over a seven acre lake, the children will light up at the chance to dip into the water on the "Maple" line, but fear not, it's not a requirement if you didn't pack a change of clothes for you and yours.
 Bonus: there's ax throwing opportunities for those of you who want a little extra woodsy fun.

 92111 High Life Rd., Warrenton, Or.

 Looking for other things to do around Astoria?
 Check out our previous feature on the area.

 Tree to Tree Adventure Park

-Accurately calling itself a playground in the trees, this park offers a bit more variety than some of the others in the area, including one of the longest zip lines around these parts, and some aerial adventures for your youngins who aren’t quite ready for the full-blown zipping experience.
+Accurately calling itself a playground in the trees, this park offers variety for families with varying levels of adventurers including one of the longest zip lines in the area, and some aerial adventures for your youngins who aren't quite ready for the full-blown zipping experience.
 So if the 1,280-foot-long line is too much to handle, you can choose to try out their Aerial Adventure a set of 6 obstacle courses built into the trees (no need to worry, everyone is safely harnessed here, too).
 And if you have some really little tykes with you, they can check out the mini adventures instead: Adventure Village, Tree Top Plunge or Monkey Grove.

 2975 SW Nelson Road Gaston, Or.